deafnv/file-server-api/www/list-of-routes.md

 - [/move](/state-changing/move): Moves files and/or folders into a given directory.
 - [/copy](/state-changing/copy): Copy files and/or folders into a given directory.
 - [/rename](/state-changing/rename): Renames a file specified.
 - [/metadata](/state-changing/metadata): Changes metadata for directories specified.
+(Only available if `metadata` config option is enabled)

 ___
 ### Authorization routes